Atreidae/UcmPSTools/README.md

 ### Publish to PowerShell Gallery

+## Better Documentation
+This documentation is here as im in the process of migrating everything over to GitBook.
+You can find it over here

 ## About UcmPSTools

  UcmPSTools is a collection of PowerShell functions to ease the administration of Microsoft Teams Unified Communications features and its related services.